 How TfL is mapping relationships for better results...

-The Cambridge Ecosystem Mapping Framework, developed by the Cambridge Service Alliance at the IfM, enables identification of value relationships between members of an ecosystem, and analysis of how that value could be increased for mutual benefit.
-The framework was recently applied for the first time to a large public sector project, mapping the ecosystem of Transport for London and its stakeholders.
+The Cambridge Business Ecosystem Mapping Framework, developed by the Cambridge Service Alliance at the IfM, enables identification of value relationships between members of an ecosystem, and analysis of how that value could be increased for mutual benefit.
+The framework was recently applied to a large public sector project, mapping the ecosystem of Transport for London and its stakeholders.
 We talked with Dr Florian Urmetzer to find out more.

 On any Friday evening, London’s Leicester Square tube station is a throng of activity.
 Office workers head home after a long week, crossing paths with shoppers, tourists, theatre-goers, and those heading to restaurants, bars and clubs to start to their weekend.
 In a short space of time, thousands of other people come and go, relying on the tube to help them reach their destinations.